LacunaSoftware/RestPkiSamples/RESTPKI CHANGELOG.md

 - Add optional app setting "AutoUpdateDatabase" to control whether the application will attempt to auto-update the database
 - Add optional app setting "AllowInsecureMaintenance" to allow remote access to maintenance pages through HTTP
 - Fix various issues occurring when running multiple instances of the application (high availability scenarios)
-- Fix database concurrency issues occurring on high load situations
+- ~~Fix database concurrency issues occurring on high load situations~~ (only really fixed on 1.12.7)
 - Fix bug that occurred when the license for the Lacuna PKI SDK was changed
 - Update Lacuna PKI SDK to 1.16.6